 The WBS CareersPlus team post regular updates and advice for students via the My WBS Careers pages.

 Undergraduate students can also check the WBS UG Careers LinkedIn group.

 Similar to Warwick many organisations will be contingency planning and working through the situation as more information comes to light.
 Initial feedback is telling us that employers are considering a variety of different options and don’t know if they will need to withdraw offers, delay start dates or deliver virtual programmes.
 Staff within the careers team are working with the University’ employer engagement professionals to understand more about the impact current restrictions are having on selection and recruitment.
 We will share this with you once we have it.
 You can stay up to date thought newsletters from the University and also on our Careers Blog.

 You can of course contact the employer if you are worried, but you should be aware that they may still be working through their contingency plans so may not be able to get back to you immediately.

-For a mock interview please book a ‘Careers Guidance’ appointment.
+If after completing Shortlist Me you would like feedback on your attempt please book a ‘Careers Guidance’ appointment.
 To search for appointments and to book please visit myAdvantage.